The Rural Beauty of Isaan’s Khong Chiam

 Khong Chiam is only an hour’s drive from Ubon Ratchathani and can be easily reached by bus or train.
 From Khong Chiam travellers can return to Ubon, continue on to Savannakhet, or cross into Laos – only a 45 min drive away!

-F0r more information on authentic experience in Thailand and bookings, please contact [email protected] or contact information in yellow box below.
+F0r more information on authentic experience in Thailand and bookings, please contact [email protected].